valery-sergeevna/movies-database/README.md

 ## Pagination Note
 In the task requirements, it's specified to show 10 items per page, but I decided not to implement pagination on the frontend.
 Instead, I opted to display the full set of data from the API to demonstrate the full scope of the task and utilize all the tools.
 The API itself provides a set of 20 items by default, but the absence of a `take` parameter makes it challenging to control the number of items returned directly.

+## Movie Details Handling
+The application handles movie details dynamically to provide an efficient and seamless user experience:

+- Using List Data:
+When a user clicks on a movie, the application first checks if the necessary information is already available in the movie list fetched from the API.
+If the data exists, it is displayed immediately without making an additional API call.

+- Fallback to API Request:
+If the information for the selected movie is not available in the list (e.g., if accessed directly via a link), the application makes a separate API request to fetch the movie details.
+This ensures that every movie can be accessed directly via its unique URL without requiring prior navigation through the movie list.

 # How to Run the Application: